Six Material Issues

 • Average number of days of paid leave taken

-• Average number of overtime hours per month
+• Average monthly overtime hours number of overtime hours per month

-• Number of persons taking childcare and nursing care leave (males and females, including contract employees)
+• Number of employees taking childcare and nursing care leave (men and women, including contract employees)

-• Status of provision of mental health care measures, etc.
+• Implementation status of mental health care measures, etc.

 • Percentage of women in managerial positions